SebastianSpyrzewski/recipeFinder/README.md

 ### cmd
 Package for parsing command line arguments, created with [Cobra library](https://github.com/spf13/cobra).
 ### request
 Package for simple tasks operating with user's request and formatting output.
-In future its goal will be to connect **httpconnection** and **database** packages.
+Its main goal is to connect **httpconnection** and **database** packages.
+### database
+The main purpose of this database is to avoid unnecessary API calls and use saved data if possible.
+The main tables of the database are _ingrediens_, _requests_ and _recipes_, while the other ones describe relationships between them.
+We communicate with database via sqlite3.
+The whole database is included in this repository - in particular it can be not empty, but that is not a problem in our case.
 ### httpconnection
-This package sends appropriate get request to Spoonacular page and saves the response in suitable structures.
+If necessary data is not present in the database, this package sends appropriate get request to Spoonacular page and saves the response in suitable structures.